From high-tech to Hollywood, ZA natives are making it big in America

 “The Green Card Lottery is an exceptional federal program that has absorbed hundreds of thousands of immigrants into the United States, further diversifying American culture,” Louise says.
 “Here at GUSGC, we pride ourselves on providing our clients with an honest and transparent procedure of actualizing their American dreams, which all starts with our easy-to-use web application, continues with helpful communication and friendly customer service, and strives toward successful immigration to the United States and easy acclimation to American culture.”

 GUSGC offers trustworthy guidance and support to applicants of the US Diversity Visa (DV) Lottery program.
 The organization guarantees the successful submission of application materials, both on time and in full, and strives to make the immigration process as clear, simple, and streamlined as possible.
-The combination of advanced web application systems, user-friendly interfaces, and highly trained immigration experts available 24/7 leads to a quick and integrative process to ensure participation in the Green Card Lottery, and hopefully fulfill the dreams of millions of individuals worldwide to live, work, study, and even open a business in the United States of America.
+The combination of advanced web application systems, user-friendly interfaces, and highly trained immigration consultants available 24/7 leads to a quick and integrative process to ensure participation in the Green Card Lottery, and hopefully fulfill the dreams of millions of individuals worldwide to live, work, study, and even open a business in the United States of America.